awolseid/pymops/README.md

-# `pymops`: A multi-agent reinforcement learning simulation environment for multi-objective optimization in power scheduling
+# `pymops`: A multi-agent simulation-based optimization package for power scheduling

 ## About